ppy/osu-wiki/news/2020/2020-05-16-project-loved-may-2020.md

 ## osu!standard

-osu!standard Loved candidates were chosen by ::DigitalHypno::{ user=4384207 }, [fartownik](https://osu.ppy.sh/users/56917) and ::Ventus::{ user=1986262 }!
+osu!standard Loved candidates were chosen by ::DigitalHypno::{ user=4384207 }, ::fartownik::{ user=56917 } and ::Ventus::{ user=1986262 }!
 This round, all osu!standard beatmap descriptions were written by ::DigitalHypno::{ user=4384207 }.

 ---